-Figure~\ref{fig:varTypeCMD_Rot} shows the following properties, among other things: \begin{itemize} \item RS Canum Venaticorum stars are significantly brighter than BY Draconis stars near the bottom of the main sequence (at cool temperatures). \item the reflection binary class is primarily present among very compact (subdwarf) stars; there is a cluster near absolute mag 4, $\mbox{\gbp}-\mbox{\grp} \sim -0.4$ mag. \item There seems to be a dearth of rotational spotted variables around $\mbox{\gbp}-\mbox{\grp} \sim 0.4$, which corresponds with the transition region of stars with a radiative versus convective outer envelope. \item SX Arietis stars form a fairly well-defined hot temperature envelope of the most luminous $alpha^2$ Canum Venaticorum variables. \end{itemize}
+Figure~\ref{fig:varTypeCMD_Rot} shows the following properties, among other things. \begin{itemize} \item RS Canum Venaticorum stars are significantly brighter than BY Draconis stars near the bottom of the main sequence (at cool temperatures). \item The reflection binary class is primarily present among very compact (subdwarf) stars; there is a cluster near absolute mag 4, $\mbox{\gbp}-\mbox{\grp} \sim -0.4$ mag. \item There seems to be a dearth of rotational spotted variables around $\mbox{\gbp}-\mbox{\grp} \sim 0.4$, which corresponds with the transition region of stars with a radiative versus convective outer envelope. \item SX Arietis stars form a fairly well-defined hot-temperature envelope of the most luminous $alpha^2$ Canum Venaticorum variables. \end{itemize}

-Figure~\ref{fig:varTypeCMD_Ecl} shows eclipsing binary systems as well as stars identified to host exoplanets identified by the transit method.
-Symbols differentiate the following sub-classes: \begin{enumerate} \item Eclipsing binaries of type EA; prototype Algol.
+Figure~\ref{fig:varTypeCMD_Ecl} shows eclipsing binary systems as well as stars that have been identified to host exoplanets through the transit method.
+Symbols distinguish the following sub-classes: \begin{enumerate} \item Eclipsing binaries of type EA; the prototype is Algol.
 Binaries with spherical or slightly ellipsoidal components with well-separated, nearly constant light curves in between minima.
-Secondary minima can be absent. \item Eclipsing binaries of type EB; prototype $\beta$\,Lyrae.
+Secondary minima can be absent. \item Eclipsing binaries of type EB; the prototype is $\beta$\,Lyrae.
 Binaries with continuously changing light curves and not clearly defined onsets or ends of eclipses.
-Secondary minima are always present, but can be significantly less deep than primary minima. \item Eclipsing binaries of type EW; prototype W Ursae Majoris.
+Secondary minima are always present, but can be significantly less deep than primary minima. \item Eclipsing binaries of type EW; the prototype is W Ursae Majoris.
 The components are nearly or actually in contact and minima are virtually equally strong.
-Onsets and ends of minima are not well defined. \item Stars known to exhibit exo-planetary transits from the literature. \end{enumerate}
+Onsets and ends of minima are not well defined. \item Stars known to exhibit exoplanetary transits from the literature. \end{enumerate}

-From Fig.~\ref{fig:varTypeCMD_Ecl}, we observe the following: \begin{itemize} \item EA stars are present almost throughout the CaMD. \item We notice groups of EB stars that are overluminous compared to the white dwarf sequence.
-These are likely white dwarf stars with main sequence companions. \item The majority of these stars hosting exoplanets are identified by Kepler and only very few of them have detectable transits in the \gaia data, because of different regimes of photometric precision and time sampling. \end{itemize}
+Based on Fig.~\ref{fig:varTypeCMD_Ecl}, we observe that EA stars are present almost throughout the CaMD.
+There are groups of EB stars that are overluminous compared to the white dwarf sequence, which are likely white dwarf stars with main-sequence companions.
+Moreover, the majority of the stars that host exoplanets are identified by the Kepler spacecraft, and only very few of them have detectable transits in the \gaia data because of the different photometric precision and time sampling.